Quantum State Preparation of Normal Distributions using Matrix Product States: Results

-In summary, in this section we studied the error introduced to our state preparation routine by the Irwin Hall approximation, qubit discretization and the MPS circuit preparation routine.
-We find that in most cases a circuit with gates linear in the number of qubits (\textit{i.e.} constant $D$) is sufficient to prepare a probability distribution with error comparable to that introduced by the Irwin Hall approximation.
+In summary, in this section we studied the error introduced to our state preparation routine by the Irwin-Hall approximation, qubit discretization and the MPS circuit preparation routine.
+We find that for the Irwin Hall orders which we consider, a circuit with gates linear in the number of qubits $N$ and with only a small number of layers $D$, is sufficient to prepare a probability distribution with error comparable to that introduced by the Irwin Hall approximation.
+We believe these values of $n$, $N$ and $D$ will be sufficient for most practical applications for the near future.
 Of course, a more accurate approximation of the normal distribution will require a higher circuit depth to prepare.
+In the next subsection we provide an analysis of how these quantities must scale in this higher precision limit.
 However, any easy-to-prepare probability distribution which approximates the exact normal distribution will likely be well approximated by a finite depth MPS circuit.